Jump to content

 Now you've established the carbon brushes were worn by getting the motor running, replace the brushes before using the washing machine.
 Worn carbon brushes may run for a while, but cause excessive sparking which can short out and damage either the armature in the motor or the control PCB.Here are some places you can order carbon brushes and other washing machine spare parts online -

-* I use all reasonable efforts to ensure the information contained on Washerhelp is correct and accurate, no representations or warranties are made (express or implied) as to the reliability, accuracy or completeness of such information.
-I therefore cannot be held liable for any loss arising directly or indirectly from the use of, or any action taken in reliance on, any information appearing on this website, which is given free of charge and in good faith.
+Warning: Read this before attempting any diy repairsNo representations or warranties are made (express or implied) as to the reliability, accuracy or completeness of advice.
+I can't be held liable for any loss arising directly or indirectly from the use of, or any action taken in reliance on, any information on this website, which is given free of charge and in good faith.